JuliaLang/julia/doc/src/manual/style-guide.md

 Explicit `return` on an expression makes it clear that the expression is intended to be returned and is not only used for its side effect.
 It also makes it possible to locally see that a certain sub-expression in a larger expression is returned while for an implicit return value one needs to analyze the whole outer expression.
+In cases where the return value of the function is irrelevant, use a `return` statement with no value.
+This can help the compiler since it doesn't have to reason about the type of the return value.

 For example, prefer